userdw/RaspberryPi_3_Starter_Kit/01_Blinking_and_Fading_a_LED/README.md

 # [ENGLISH] Project 1: Blinking and Fading a LED
-For you which already are familiar with  previous version of Raspberry Pi, aside from the more sophisticated hardware, there will be little to no change in Raspberry Pi 3.
-If this is your first time coding a Raspberry Pi 3 board, then it will be fast to learn how to control an output pin using Python.
+Almost every start of exploring and developing on any embedded devices starts from blinking a LED, as it will helps us to know that our board is working and what is the simplest form of code that allows us to interface with its output pin.
+It will be the same for our journey to explore Raspberry Pi 3.
+Through this project we hope you will get a picture that controlling an output pin on Raspberry Pi 3 is an easy task.
+The programming language to be used is Python.
+Python is friendly towards people who just get started in programming world.
+With easy-to-read syntax it will be fast to learn how to control an output pin using Python.

 ### In this project you will need:
 * Raspbery Pi 3 (1),